 275 million people directly depend on coral reefs for their livelihoods and sustenance, but the IPCC predicts that 99% of corals will be lost under 2°C of global heating.
 Pollution and unsustainable fishing present further threats.
 Reefs are more biodiverse than any other marine habitat, but they are more threatened now than ever.
 Here's why we need to save them - and how to go about it.

 The threats to corals

 More than 75% of all coral reefs on the planet are currently threatened by a combination of stressors including climate change, overfishing and destructive fishing, coastal development, pollution and damage.
-As they deteriorate, fish populations disappear, reefs provide less storm protection, they are less attractive to tourists and they no longer contribute to the formation of sandy beaches, another protective barrier for coastlines and attraction for tourists.
+As they deteriorate, fish populations disappear, reefs provide less storm protection, they are less attractive to tourists and they no longer contribute to the formation of sandy beaches, which are in turn another protective barrier for coastlines and tourist attraction.
 Overfishing and pollution are serious immediate threats to many reefs; however, climate change is now the primary concern and will cause irreversible damage to reefs worldwide.

 We need to tackle both local and global impacts at the same time.
 If we fix the climate problem, humans can still continue to degrade reefs.
 But if we fix the local threats, climate change is still going to be an enormous problem.

 Dr Elizabeth Shaver, Coral Restoration Lead for the Nature Conservancy’s Reef Resilience Network Programme

 (image credit: The Ocean Agency / XL Catlin Seaview Survey)

 Coral reefs have a distinct soundscape which is vital in attracting young fish to safe, suitable habitats and guides fish who have left the reef back to their home.
 However, degraded reefs are unable to perform this important ecological function.